aekazakov/genome-depot/admin.md

 View genomes path: admin/browser/genome/

-Click on the Add genome link opens the genomes import tool (see “Use CGCMS administration tools for data import”).
+Click on the Add genome link opens the genomes import tool (see “Use GenomeDepot administration tools for data import”).

 Commands available from the Actions menu for genomes